 Why?
 Because Some of the key nutrients in fruits and vegetables can be lost when cooking but this isn’t a problem with juicing because of the raw aspect.

-You can also juice the whole of most fruits and vegetables for even more anti inflammatory benefits.
+You can also juice the whole of most fruits and vegetables for even more anti-inflammatory benefits.
 Anti Inflammatory Juice Ingredient.
-Fruits and vegetables in general have anti inflammatory qualities but some are particularly good choices for raw juicing:
+Fruits and vegetables

 Perfect for adding a tropical twist to juices, pineapple also contains an enzyme called bromelain that can reduce inflammation and help bruises to heal more quickly.

-Leafy greens in general are packed with polyphenols and other compounds that reduce inflammation and a great choice for anti inflammatory raw juicing.
+Leafy greens are packed with polyphenols and other compounds that reduce inflammation and a great choice for anti-inflammatory raw juicing.